ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **There must not be any obscene imagery in the background/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. Keep things PG (suitable for ages 12+).
 Images should be on a level that can be displayed on all-audience TV, on public signage, and of nature that does not require censoring in any country.
 - **There must not be any unused files or 0-byte files in the beatmap's folder.** 0-byte files prevent other files in a beatmap's folder from properly uploading.
 Automatically generated `.thumb` files are the only exceptions.
 - **Do not edit the `.osu` file to modify difficulty settings or insert break times in ways that are unintended for each respective game mode.** Other `.osu` file edits such as stack leniency, slider velocity, skinning settings, etc are acceptable.
-- **osu!standard difficulties must convert to other game modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.
+- **osu! difficulties must convert to other game modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.

 ### Guidelines